ansys/pymotorcad/doc/source/user_guide/adaptive_templates.rst

 * ``radius``: Radial position of the notch outer edge.
 (For a rotor notch, this is the rotor radius.)

-* ``sweep`` - the sweep of the notch along the rotor airgap, in degrees (defines the notch width)
+* ``sweep`` - Sweep of the notch along the rotor airgap, in degrees.
+(This parameter defines the notch width.)

-* ``centre_angle`` - the angular position of the notch centre
+* ``centre_angle`` - Angular position of the notch centre.

-* ``depth`` - the depth of the notch
+* ``depth`` - Depth of the notch

 .. figure:: ../images/Adaptive_Geometry_Shapes_Diagram.png
     :width: 500pt

     Required arguments for the ``triangular_notch()`` function.

-A rotor notch can be defined using this function, so that the user does not need to calculate the coordinates for the notch entities.
+A rotor notch can be defined using this function so that the coordinates for the notch entities do not need to be calculated.

 To use the ``triangular_notch()`` function to create a triangular rotor notch region: